The Detroit Institute of Ophthalmology

 Support services for the visually impaired

-Located in Grosse Pointe Park, Michigan, the Detroit Institute of Ophthalmology provides a wide range of support services for the visually impaired, including:
+Located in Grosse Pointe Park, Michigan, the Detroit Institute of Ophthalmology provides a wide range of support services for those with low vision, including:

 - Senior support groups (for adults age 60 and older)

 - Visionaries support groups (for adults age 20-59)

 Many DIO programs are managed by its volunteer arm, the Friends of Vision.
 Volunteers are always needed, and there are a variety of volunteer opportunities available.
 All necessary training is included, and volunteers can choose the activities that best fit their interests and schedules.